usmanaqadri/stacked-deck/README.md

 Initialized a a global game state object in the beginning that would be updated with certain interactions

 ### Future improvements (in order of ease)
-allow customizability of the name (i.e. Player 1 can be renamed to whatever you want) instead of using alert build my own custom pop-up when someone is out add ability for computers to play add a flip effect on the cards
+instead of using alert build my own custom pop-up when someone is out add ability for computers to play add a flip effect on the cards